cobwebch/svconnector_json/Documentation/Developer/Index.rst

-An additional step could be to check if the service is indeed available, by calling :php:`$connector->isAvailable()`, although - in this particular case - the Feed/XML connector service is always available.
+An additional step could be to check if the service is indeed available, by calling :php:`$connector->isAvailable()`, although - in this particular case - the JSON connector service is always available.

 The next step is simply to call the appropriate method from the API – with the right parameters – depending on which format you want to have